Best NBN 250 plans: Superfast internet deals compared

 • Not the best provider for latency

-How we chose the best NBN 250 plans
+How we choose the best NBN 250 plans

-Our database tracks the prices and speeds attached to NBN 250 plans from 30 different providers.
-When it comes time to make our monthly pick for the best NBN 250 plans, we favor the plan with the lowest price, unlimited data, no contract and a minimum of 200Mbps for typical evening download speeds.
+Our data experts track the prices and speeds attached to NBN 250 plans from among the 30 different internet providers in our database.
+When it comes time to make our monthly pick for the best NBN 250 plans, we favour plans with the lowest price, unlimited data, no contract and a minimum of 200Mbps for typical evening download speeds.

-Our comparison of NBN 250 plans also tends to focus on and highlight introductory deals because that's the easiest way to save money when choosing any NBN plan.
-The other reason we compare NBN plans this way rather than over a longer period of time is that the cost of NBN tends to change every July, which makes longer term predictions less reliable and useful.
+Our comparison of NBN 250 plans also highlights introductory deals because that's usually the most effective way to save money when choosing any NBN plan.
+The other reason we compare NBN plans this way, rather than over a longer period of time, is the cost of most plans changes every July, which makes longer term judgements less useful.

-For a snapshot of how our current pick for the best NBN 250 plan compares to the most popular NBN 250 plans in our database, check out the widget below.
+For a snapshot of how our current pick for the best NBN 250 plan compares to the most popular alternative plans in our database, check out the widget below.

 Cheap NBN 250 plans

-Another thing that you'll want to keep in mind if you're in the market for a cheap NBN 250 plan is that the price when you sign up isn't necessarily the price you'll end up paying over the long run.
-Most NBN 250 providers will give your first handful of months at a discount before bumping you up to the regular price.
-If you stick with the same provider for too long, you might end up paying for it.
+If you're in the market for a cheap NBN 250 plan, note that the price when you sign up isn't necessarily the price you'll end up paying over the long run.
+Most NBN 250 providers give your first handful of months at a discount before bumping you up to the regular price – usually about six months.

 To account for that difference, we divide our recommendations for the best NBN 250 plans into two tiers.
 The first covers the plan with the cheapest monthly intro price.
-The second covers the cheapest NBN 250 plan in our database as per typical pricing.
+The second covers the cheapest NBN 250 plan in our database, based on standard pricing.
 If you want to save money in the short term, the former might be a better fit.
 Looking for a more term solution you can set, forget and save money with?
 Then our second choice is going to be the way to go.

 Cheapest intro pricing